 It is important that outcomes are validated for the population in which they are used.
-Decreasing anxiety scores were observed across superclusters A and B. Building on research in other settings (25, 26), our study provides new evidence that the GAD-7, like PHQ-9, appears responsive to change in a community mental health population.
-For depressive symptoms, a drop of over five PHQ-9 points is reported to indicate a significant and reliable clinical improvement (27).
-We found an eight point reduction in PHQ-9 scores in supercluster A, which includes those diagnosed with depressive disorder.
-This effect is similar in size to that observed in large randomised treatment trials for depression (28).
-These findings suggest that both PHQ-9 and GAD-7 might be adopted as PROMs within secondary mental health care in functional (non-dementia) populations.
+Decreasing anxiety scores were observed across superclusters A and B. Building on research in other settings, 25,26 our study provides new evidence that the GAD-7, like PHQ-9, is responsive to change in a community mental health population.
+For depressive symptoms, a drop of more than five PHQ-9 points is reported to indicate a significant and reliable clinical improvement.27 We found an eight-point reduction in PHQ-9 scores in supercluster A, which includes those diagnosed with depressive disorder.
+This effect is similar in size to those observed in large randomised treatment trials for depression.28 These findings suggest that both PHQ-9 and GAD-7 might be adopted as PROMs within secondary mental healthcare in functional (non-dementia) populations.

 This study has several limitations.
-Service users and professionals were not asked about their views on the usefulness of collecting these PROMS, or about possible harms.
-It is also uncertain whether professionals used the responses during their meetings with service users to improve the quality of care (rather than simply to measure it).
-Furthermore, we do not know the extent to which the improvements observed were due to professional interventions (including medication and psycho-social approaches) rather than the passage of time or regression to the mean.
+Patients and professionals were not asked about their views on the usefulness of collecting these PROMS, or about possible harms.
+It is also uncertain whether professionals used the responses during their meetings with patients to improve the quality of care (rather than simply to measure it).
+Furthermore, we do not know the extent to which the improvements observed were due to professional interventions (including medication and psychosocial approaches) rather than the passage of time or regression to the mean.

-An important finding is the low collection rate (n= 32, 13%) for follow up measures in 'real world' clinical practice.
-Other mental health outcome studies have also recorded follow up rates as low as 10-25%, even after (as in our study) professionals are prompted (29, 30).
-The difference between initial and final response rates might in part be linked to the number of requests to complete measures.
-For completion of initial measures, service users were asked both in writing (posted with the appointment letter) and again in person at the appointment.
-In contrast, collection of follow up measures relied on staff remembering to ask service users to complete forms at face to face clinical review alone.
+An important finding is the low collection rate (n = 32, 13%) for follow-up measures in 'real world' clinical practice.
+Other mental health outcome studies have also recorded follow-up rates as low as 10-25%, even after (as in our study) professionals are prompted. ^{29,30} The difference between initial and final response rates might in part be linked to the number of requests to complete measures.

+For completion of initial measures, patients were asked both in writing (posted with the appointment letter) and again in person at the appointment.
+By contrast, collection of follow-up measures relied on staff remembering to ask patients to complete forms at face-to-face clinical review alone.

-Whilst the low final response rate limits some conclusions drawn, the outcome score changes observed may be generizable to the wider service user population for several reasons.
+While the low final response rate limits some conclusions drawn, the outcome score changes observed may be generalisable to the wider patient population for several reasons.
 First, our analysis comparing initial median scores for completers versus non-completers showed no significant difference in either PHQ-9, GAD-7 or SWEMWBS.
-Second, response rates by gender ratio were similar at initial and final follow up, and the time interval between initial and final measures showed no significant relation with any outcome.
+Second, response rates by gender ratio were similar at initial and final follow-up, and the time interval between initial and final measures showed no significant relation with any outcome.
 We have no evidence to support the idea that individuals who improved the most were more, or less, likely to complete final measures.
-This suggests that attrition bias at follow up - due to variations between service users in symptoms, functioning or wellbeing - is less likely.
+This suggests that attrition bias at follow-up - due to variations between patients in symptoms, functioning or well-being - is less likely.
 Third, we observed a large (50-fold) variation in the collection of PROMS between professionals.
-For example, psychiatrists returned twice as many initial and follow up questionnaires as other team members.
-In conclusion, it appears more likely that differences in staff engagement with the study, and inconsistent prompting of service users to complete measures (rather than service user characteristics) may account for the variations in return rates.
+For example, psychiatrists returned twice as many initial and follow-up questionnaires as other team members.
+In conclusion, it appears more likely that differences in staff engagement with the study, and inconsistent prompting of patients to complete measures (rather than patient characteristics) may account for the variations in return rates.

-However, a good response rate remains central to the future success of PROMs (3,6,9).
-This may be improved in busy CMHTs by providing clinicians with adequate administrative time and support, and by implementing robust electronic collection systems (2,3).
-For example, service users could complete forms directly onto an electronic tablet linked to their clinical record.
+However, a good response rate remains central to the future success of PROMs.^{3,6,9} This may be improved in busy CMHTs by providing clinicians with adequate administrative time and support, and by implementing robust electronic collection systems.^{2,3} For example, patients could complete forms directly on an electronic tablet linked to their clinical record.